What is Anxiety?

 - Checking the stove repeatedly to make sure it’s off

 - Silently repeating a prayer, word or phrase

 - Arranging your canned goods to face the same way

 Anxiety Disorders are one of the most treatable and manageable mental health conditions.
 There are a variety of approaches, treatments and interventions that can be very helpful.
 There is a biological component to many of the anxiety disorders.
 In this case medication, can be helpful.
 A Psychiatrist or Primary Care Physician can prescribe these medications and work with a therapist to provide the most comprehensive treatment plan.

 Cognitive Behavioral Therapy (CBT) is a treatment of choice for treating Anxiety Disorders.
 Anxiety is often about feeling out of control, thinking about the past or the future or dealing with automatic or irrational thoughts.
 CBT teaches people to identify these thoughts and teaches them ways to change their thinking with has an impact on behaviors and levels of anxiety.

 Stress reduction is critical to those dealing with anxiety.
-Mindfulness, meditation, yoga, breathing techniques, and Reiki are things that can be introduced to people suffering from anxiety.
+Mindfulness, meditation, yoga, breathing techniques, and Energy work, such as Polarity theory, are things that can be introduced to people suffering from anxiety.
 Stress Reduction need to be a way of life.